 “A beautiful wildlife haven” wide ecological diversity and varied habitats, escarpment and picturesque ridges

 An enormous geological fault-line, the Great Rift Valley divides Kenya neatly down the length of the country, separating east from west.
 Lake Naivasha and Lake Nakuru are 2 of the many lakes that have formed in the region.
 Along the lengths of the Rift Valley are volcanoes, most now dormant.
 Lake Nakuru has become a national park and supports a wide ecological diversity.
 It is home to large protected flocks of lesser flamingoes, which turn the lake a vivid pink.
-It is also famous for it pelicans, black and white rhino, colobus monkeys, as well as, numerous antelopes, buffalo and giraffe.
+It is also famous for its pelicans, black and white rhino, colobus monkeys, as well as, numerous antelopes, buffalo, and giraffe.

 Twinkle Star Tours & Safaris

 4th Flr, Rm.402, Leon House, Tom Mboya Street